belvoirwriting/awake-template1/content/posts/construction.md

 featureImage: "/uploads/Construction_cranes_sunset_world_bank_photo.jpg"

 ---

 Our theme for December 2020 is construction.
 Join us on 8 December 2020 at 8pm via Google Meet and bring along what you've built.

-Use the theme however you want

 What will you build?